MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

       ) \
       .execute()
     ```

-2. Now you'll **repeat those steps to create your product dimension**.
-In a new code block, paste the following:
+11. Now you'll **repeat those steps to create your product dimension**.
+In a new code block, paste and run the following:

     ```python
     from pyspark.sql.types import *